The Invisible Man

 catching, and then a girl.
 In another moment he would have touched

 me.
 Then I saw what to do.
-I made a step, the boy started back with
+I made a step, the boy started back

 an exclamation, and with a rapid movement I swung myself over into